Urban Agri-Culture Garden

 Thinking of sprouting seeds?
 Sprouts are packed with life force and easily digestible for good health.
 Sprouts such as alfalfa, broccoli, mung, radish are quick and easy to grow and cost effective.

 Indoor window herb and vegetable gardens demonstrate their worth.
 Spring is on the way.
-What’s on your “urban agri-culture’ list this year?
+What’s on your “Urban Agri-Culture Garden’ list this year?